MI-DPLA/combine/docs/quickstart.md

 ## Looking at Jobs and Records

-At this point, it might be a good time to look at the details of the jobs we have run.
+Now is a good time to look at the details of the jobs we have run.
 Let's start with the Harvest Job.
 Clicking the Job name in the table, or "details" link at the far-right will take you to a Job details page.

-**Note:** Clicking the Job in the graph will gray out any other jobs in the table below that are not a) the job itself, or b) upstream jobs that served as inputs (internally referred to as "job lineage").
+**Note:** Clicking the Job in the graph will gray out any other jobs in the table below that are not a) the job itself, or b) upstream jobs that served as inputs.

 ### Job Details

 Here, you will find details about a specific Job.
 Major sections include:

-  * Job lineage graph - similar to what is seen on RecordGroup page
+  * Job lineage graph - similar to what is seen on RecordGroup page, but limited to the "lineage" of this job only
   * Notes - user entered notes about the job
   * Records table - sortable, searchable table that searches Records as stored in DB
   * Validation results - results of validation scenarios run